 - Strain the broth by pouring it through a fine-meshed sieve with a paper towel set inside.
 Set aside or chill quickly and store.

-- Heat 2 tablespoons crayfish butter in a large soup pot over medium-high heat.
+Heat 2 tablespoons crawfish butter in a large soup pot over medium-high heat.
 Saute the onion until soft and translucent.
 Do not let it brown.
 Pour in the vermouth or brandy and let this boil for a minute.

-- Add the rice and crayfish broth and bring it to a gentle simmer.
+Add the rice and crawfish broth and bring it to a gentle simmer.
 Simmer until the rice is soft, about 25 minutes.
 Add salt to taste.

 - Pour the soup into a blender along with 1/4 pound of crayfish meat.
 Puree, in batches if you need to.